-Coming up with an algorithmic trading strategy for Bitcoin that will work perfectly takes time and effort but it totally worth it.
-You have to start by looking at the raw data as well as analyzing several indicators like the RSI, MACD, EMA, etc. The purpose of the examination is to locate a pattern that is not only obvious to the human eye but also one that keeps repeating itself.
+Coming up with an algorithmic trading strategy for Bitcoin that will work perfectly takes time and effort but it is totally worth it.
+You have to start by looking at the raw data as well as analyzing several indicators like RSI, MACD, EMA, etc. The purpose of the examination is to locate a pattern that is not only obvious to the human eye but also one that keeps repeating itself.

 In its simplest form, the strategy is all about identifying a drop in price and then triggering a buy and then identifying a peak price to trigger the sell.
-This is where it gets really interesting and risky at the same time – interesting because if you can predict these lows and highs, you will smile all the way to the bank and risky because it is not possible to be 100% accurate.
+This is where it gets really interesting and risky at the same time – interesting because if you can predict these lows and highs, you will smile all the way to the bank and risk it because it is not possible to be 100% accurate.
 But you really do not need to be 100% accurate in order to be profitable.
 The secret is to win big and lose small.

 There are four main methods of trading bitcoin with algos:

-• High-Frequency Trading – this is where large volumes of transactions are executed at high speeds
+• High-Frequency Trading – this is where large volumes of transactions are executed at high speeds.

 • Scalping – this is where you jump in and out of trades quickly with the aim of making profits from small changes in price.